 The National Youth Council funds the Youth Parliament.

-Additionally since 2018, after the lowering of the voting age to 16 years, through a budgetary measure the Government committed itself to enhance the remit of the National Youth Parliament.
+Additionally since 2018, after the lowering of the voting age to 16 years, through a budgetary measure, the Government committed itself to enhancing the remit of the National Youth Parliament.
 In this regard, in an effort to increase young people’s political awareness that facilitates their critical engagement in democratic processes, Aġenzija Żgħażagħ – the National Youth Agency – was charged with providing a non-formal education training programme for young people interested in the Youth Parliament.

 This materialised in a non-formal education programme entitled Young Parliamentarians.

 This programme gives young people, aged 13-16 years old, the opportunity of representing their respective schools in a debating competition #ejjewniddibattu.
 It is run in 3 phases.
-During the first phase young participants will receive training on different political systems, highlighting the Maltese system including Parliamentary, policy and electoral systems, public speaking and debating; pitching, formulating policy recommendations, and lobbying.
+During the first phase, young participants will receive training on different political systems, highlighting the Maltese system including Parliamentary, policy and electoral systems, public speaking and debating; pitching, formulating policy recommendations, and lobbying.
 This phase is then followed by a second phase where young participants will get together and work on developing a number of policy recommendations on topics that impact their well-being.
 The third phase and final phase will take the form of a debating society where young participants will have the opportunity to take part in a debating competition where they would debate the recommendations that they themselves would have formulated during the third phase.

-This training will be offered by youth workers employed by Aġenzija Żgħażagħ and the winning school receiving the Youth Parliamentarians trophy and a prize of Eur 750 and the runners up Eur 250.
+This training will be offered by youth workers employed by Aġenzija Żgħażagħ and the winning school receiving the Youth Parliamentarians trophy and a prize of Eur 750 and the runners-up Eur 250.

 Such training is envisaged to empower young people to participate in the National Youth Parliament organised by the National Youth Council and also other political participation projects such as the Model European Parliament, Youth Local Councils or School Councils.